An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

-The reduced tangent space to the closed point of $\cX_S(\rbar)$ (resp.\ $\cX(\rhobar)$) is equal to the global Galois cohomology group $H^1\bigl(G_{\mathbb Q,S}, \Ad^0(\rbar)\bigr)$ (resp.\ to the local Galois cohomology group $H^1\bigl(G_{\mathbb Q_p},\Ad^0(\rhobar)\bigr)$), and the restriction map between deformation spaces induces the restriction map \numequation H^1\bigl(G_{\mathbb Q,S}, \Ad^0(\rbar)\bigr) \to H^1\bigl(G_{\mathbb Q_p},\Ad^0(\rhobar)\bigr) \end{equation} on reduced tangent spaces, which is given by the usual pullback of cohomology classes.
+The reduced tangent space to the closed point of $\cX_S(\rbar)$ (resp.\ $\cX(\rhobar)$) is equal to the global Galois cohomology group $H^1\bigl(G_{\mathbf Q,S}, \Ad^0(\rbar)\bigr)$ (resp.\ to the local Galois cohomology group $H^1\bigl(G_{\mathbf Q_p},\Ad^0(\rhobar)\bigr)$), and the restriction map between deformation spaces induces the restriction map \numequation H^1\bigl(G_{\mathbf Q,S}, \Ad^0(\rbar)\bigr) \to H^1\bigl(G_{\mathbf Q_p},\Ad^0(\rhobar)\bigr) \end{equation} on reduced tangent spaces, which is given by the usual pullback of cohomology classes.

-In order to simplify the situation, we will assume that~(\ref{eqn:deformation restriction}) is in fact a closed immersion when $S = \{p,\infty\};$ equivalently, we assume that the Selmer group\footnote{This is a ``strict'' Selmer group, i.e.\ defined by the condition of a cohomology class vanishing locally at~$p$.} $\Sel\bigl(G_{\mathbb Q,\{p,\infty\}}, \Ad^0(\rbar)\bigr)$ vanishes.
-Under this assumption (and the assumptions that $\rbar$ is modular and hence odd, and that $\rbar|_{G_{\Q(\zeta_p)}}$ is absolutely irreducible), the formula of Greenberg--Wiles (\cite[Thm.\ 2.18]{MR1605752}) shows that
+In order to simplify the situation, we will assume that~(\ref{eqn:deformation restriction}) is in fact a closed immersion when $S = \{p,\infty\};$ equivalently, we assume that the Selmer group $\Sel\bigl(G_{\mathbf Q,\{p,\infty\}}, \Ad^0(\rbar)\bigr)$ vanishes (where, by definition, this Selmer group is the kernel of~\eqref{eqn:tangent restriction}; i.e.\ it is defined by requiring that the cohomology classes vanish locally at~$p$).
+Under this assumption (and the running assumption that $\rbar|_{\Gal_{\Q(\zeta_p)}}$ is absolutely irreducible), the formula of Greenberg--Wiles (\cite[Thm.\ 2.18]{MR1605752}) shows that